 Taxes and Tax Reform

-The Columbia County Chamber of Commerce supports essential reform of Columbia County's, the State of Georgia and the Federal tax system to support the growth of existing business and industry.
+The Columbia County Chamber of Commerce supports essential reform of the Columbia County, the State of Georgia and the Federal tax system to support the growth of existing business and industry.

 Healthcare and Medical